 The analysis carried out within the Impact Evaluation shows that interventions in sustainable use of natural and cultural resources with a strong emphasis on tourism have produced some effective results and synergetic effect.
 However, the numerous challenges this divers and extensive programme area is facing (e.g. COVID-19 pandemic, dependency on imported sources, global warming, high inflation rates) are complex and demanding in terms of time and financial means.
 Besides, the area is particularly vulnerable to increasing climate change impacts.
 Nature protection, culture and tourism should therefore remain in the focus of the Programme, but with stronger social inclusion and economic sustainability aspect in the culture and tourism sector.
-Capitalisation potential could be increased by facilitating thematic workshops and thus contributing to stronger cooperation between similar projects and forming thematic networks.
+Capitalisation potential could be increased by facilitating thematic networks.
 For projects aimed at elaboration of joint cross-border plans and strategies, a stronger involvement of decision-makers at national levels is needed in order to achieve better impact.
 To enable integration of newly developed solutions in the national strategic umbrella further efforts for overcoming the legal and other obstacles in the PA should be made.